anthonb711/GitHub_Training_Notes/README.md

       MVC:
-            Model - The backend that holds the structure View - Frontend that interfaces with the uswer and other models and controls Control - The "middle-end" the doing of the code.
+            Model - The backend that holds the structure View - Frontend that interfaces with the user and other models and controls Control - The "middle-end" the doing of the code.
 Functionality lives in the control.